 There are higher speeding fines issued if you were speeding in a Community Safety Zone.
 Those fines are:

 - 1-19km/h over the speed limit is a $5.00/km speeding fine.

 - 20-29km/h over the speed limit is a $7.50/km speeding fine.

-- 30-49km/h over the speed limit comes with a court decided fine.
+- 50km/h over the speed limit comes with a court-decided fine.

-The faster your ticket is issued for, the higher impact they will have on your auto insurance premiums.
+The faster your ticket is issued, the higher impact it will have on your auto insurance premiums.

-A high risk driver is someone who has been involved in multiple accidents, or has received multiple driving tickets.
+A high-risk driver is someone who has been involved in multiple accidents or has received multiple driving tickets.
 Those driving tickets include speeding tickets.
-As the name suggests, insurance companies label someone a high risk driver if they show a higher risk than other drivers.
+As the name suggests, insurance companies label someone a high-risk driver if they show a higher risk than other drivers.
 If you are considered high risk, your access to cheap auto insurance is limited.
-Instead, you must seek out high risk auto insurance.
-High risk insurance premiums are much higher than regular auto insurance.
-By requesting a quote with isure, you can find most affordable high risk insurance compared to going directly to insurers.
+Instead, you must seek out high-risk auto insurance.
+High-risk insurance premiums are much higher than regular auto insurance.
+By requesting a quote with isure, you can find the most affordable high-risk insurance compared to going directly to insurers.
 We compare the rates of dozens of the best insurance providers in Ontario to give you a great rate and policy.
-Click here to get an online quote

 How many demerit points come with an Ontario speeding ticket?